kopsha/hopeless-programming/_posts/2025-10-30-automation-anxiety.md

 We used to say _"automate the boring stuff"_.
 Now the boring stuff runs forever,
 and we're the ones waiting,
 watching, guessing.

 We have observability, alerting, orchestration, and chaos testing
 but if you ask why something broke,
 the answer is usually:
-> "Because we automated the part that knew why it worked."
+> "Because we automated away the understanding."

 ---